lnaidu14/foci-todo/README.md

 ## Testing the application

-Although I wasn't able to run the tests, they have been setup and configured.
+Although I wasn't able to run the tests (read the "Nice to haves" section for more details), they have been setup and configured.
 To run them, use the command:

 ```bash
 npm run test # Uses Vitest to run tests